TeoEstrada9/styleguide/README.md

 ## stylguide for our big group project

 > Team working efforts
-- all members can make their own
+- all members can make their own branches and work on different pages

 > Danielle: